 A major challenge in big data statistical analysis is the demand for computing resources.
-For example, when fitting a logistic regression model to binary response variable with \(N \times d\) dimensional covariates, the computational complexity of estimating the coefficients using the IRLS algorithm is \(O(\zeta N d^2)\), where \(\zeta\) is the number of iteriation.
+For example, when fitting a logistic regression model to binary response variable with \(N \times d\) dimensional covariates, the computational complexity of estimating the coefficients using the IRLS algorithm is \(O(\zeta N d^2)\), where \(\zeta\) is the number of iteration.
 When \(N\) is large, the cost can be prohibitive, especially if high performance computing resources are unavailable.
 Subsampling has become a widely used technique to balance the trade-off between computational efficiency and statistical efficiency.

-The R package subsampling
+The R package subsampling provides optimal subsampling

 methods for various statistical models such as generalized linear models

-(GLM), softmax (multinomial) regression, rare event logistic regression
+(GLMs), softmax (multinomial) regression, rare event logistic

-and quantile regression model.
-Specialized subsampling techniques are
+Specialized subsampling techniques are provided to address specific

-provided to address specific challenges across different models and
+challenges across different models and datasets.
+With specified model

-You can install the development version of subsampling from GitHub with:
+# Or install the development version from GitHub

 # install.packages("devtools")

-The Online document provides a guidance for quick start.
+devtools::install_github("dqksnow/subsampling")The Online document provides a guidance for quick start.

 This is an example of subsampling method on logistic regression: